mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Update Objective Function
-By utilizing the [`cost!`](@ref cost!) functions, users have the flexibility to modify the objective function by adjusting polynomial or linear piecewise cost coefficients or by changing the type of polynomial or linear piecewise function employed.
-For instance, consider `Generator 1`, which originally employs a quadratic polynomial cost function for active power.
-You can redefine the cost function for this generator as a cubic polynomial and thereby define a nonlinear objective function, as shown below:
+By utilizing the [`cost!`](@ref cost!) functions, users have the flexibility to modify the objective function by adjusting polynomial or linear piecewise coefficients or by changing the type of polynomial or linear piecewise function employed.
+For example, consider `Generator 1`, which employs a quadratic polynomial cost function for active power.
+We can redefine the cost function for this generator as a cubic polynomial and thereby define a nonlinear objective function:
 ```@example ACOptimalPowerFlow
 cost!(system, analysis; label = "Generator 1", active = 2, polynomial = [631; 257; 40; 5.0])
 nothing # hide